Don’t Neglect the Night

 Wales

-We are calling on the Welsh Government to protect the nocturnal environment in their Environmental Governance Bill.
+We are calling on the Welsh Government to protect and enhance the nocturnal environment in targets developed under the Environment (Principles, Governance and Biodiversity Targets) (Wales) Bill.

 UK